ashipaek0/energy-dashboard/README.md

 - Select a binary sensor in the settings that reports grid availability (e.g., `binary_sensor.grid_status`)

+### Login popup appears on main page

+- This was fixed in recent versions
+- If you still see it, clear your browser cache or test in incognito mode

 ## 📄 License

-GNU General Public License V3 – see LICENSE file for details.
+MIT License – see LICENSE file for details.

 ## 🙌 Acknowledgements